mdtahmidrahman/just-another-portfolio/README.md

 # Md.
 Tahmid Rahman — Developer Portfolio

-A modern, neon-themed personal portfolio built with HTML, CSS, and Font Awesome.
-It highlights my expertise in web development, UI design, and Android app creation, with featured projects and contact options.
+A modern, clean dark-themed UI with soft blue accents for my personal portfolio, built using HTML, CSS, and Font Awesome.
+It showcases my expertise in web development, UI design, and Android app development, featuring a selection of my projects and providing easy contact options.

 ---